 Evaluate cooling system costs

 Cooling systems, lighting and battery backup systems consume 35% of power in a power center.
 Out of the three, cooling systems opens windows to curtail excessive consumption of power.
 As discussed earlier CPU’s consume a lot of power and are prone to accumulate heat and cause damage.
-Cooling systems are mainly utilized in data centers to keep overheating in check.
+Data centers mainly utilize cooling systems to keep overheating in check.
 A viable approach is using speed fans.
 This devise consists of a thermostatic sensor which is capable of regulating speed by itself according to CPU utility.
 By adapting this fan speed reduction method research says that companies could decrease utility costs by 20%.
 Another option is to replace fans with liquid cooling methods.
 Liquid cooling is 2-10 times efficient than air and rids excess noise generated by fans.
 Even though liquid cooling installation is relatively costlier, it aids to minimize utility costs more effectively.

-If your business is equipped with modern servers, a possibility of acquiring optimum performance through temperature increase also presents itself as an option.
+By equipping your business with modern servers, a possibility of acquiring optimum performance through temperature increase also presents itself as an option.
 Studies suggest that modern servers can perform well under 77 degrees Fahrenheit.
-Then again, these steps should not be taken haphazardly and should be run under professional guidance.
+Then again, one should not take these steps haphazardly and perform these under professional guidance.

 Migrating to Cloud Based Services